Schools and treatment centers dealing with a rise in fentanyl use among young people

 Following the death of four Hays CISD students after ingesting the drug, LaCoste-Caputo said Round Rock ISD ramped up its efforts to end fentanyl use among students.

-"We will be partnering with some of these organizations, some founded by parents, who have lost a child to a fentanyl overdose or drug overdose," said LaCoste-Caputo.
+"We will be partnering with some of these organizations, some founded by parents, who have lost a child to a fentanyl overdose or drug overdose," she said.

-She also said they have an anonymous reporting portal that students have used to help make staff aware of any peers they may be worried about.
+LaCoste-Caputo also said RRISD has an anonymous reporting portal that students have used to help make staff aware of any peers they may be worried about.

 The Travis County Medical Examiner's Office told KVUE that last year in Travis County, 308 deaths were reported due to drug toxicity.
 Of those deaths, 118 were due to fentanyl overdoses.
 Furthermore, out of those 118 Fentanyl overdoses, 53 were seen between the ages of 14-30.

-Both Caputo and Huffman said carrying Naloxone, better known by its brand name Narcan, is a must.
+Both LaCoste-Caputo and Huffman said carrying Naloxone, better known by its brand name Narcan, is a must.

-"That's really a first line of defense that we've had for quite some time," said LaCoste-Caputo.
+"That's really a first line of defense that we've had for quite some time," LaCoste-Caputo said.

-LaCoste-Caputo said the district also plans to set up a panel soon with local law enforcement agencies to help spread more awareness to teachers, students and the community at large.
+LaCoste-Caputo said RRISD also plans to set up a panel soon with local law enforcement agencies to help spread more awareness to teachers, students and the community at large.

-"No one is above death and no one is above, you know, the effects of substance use," said Huffman.
+"No one is above death and no one is above, you know, the effects of substance use," Huffman said.